Index

 string same as current interpreter

-arch Operating system and architecture (no dots or dashes, only underscores, all lowercase).
+arch Platform tag, consisting of the operating system and architecture (no dots or dashes, only underscores, all lowercase).

 For example: arch = 'linux_x86_64'